 To lead in the community and work proactively with our partners.
-Where we do not control services,

 Where we do not control services, we have an important role to play in influencing our partners and working with them to tackle issues on behalf of our residents.